jiojeongharvard/CoQ_metabolon/README.md

 # Enzyme Clusters and Reaction Simulation in CoQ Biosynthesis

-This repository contains the computational framework and analysis tools for the research described in the paper "Complete Enzyme Clustering Enhances Substrate Channeling in Coenzyme Q Biosynthesis" by Wang et al.
+This repository contains the computational framework and analysis tools for the research described in the paper ["Complete Enzyme Clustering Enhances Substrate Channeling in Coenzyme Q Biosynthesis"] (https://www.biorxiv.org/content/10.1101/2025.05.24.655883v1) by Wang et al.

 ## 📖 Overview

-This project uses coarse-grained molecular dynamics simulations to investigate how metabolon formation (transient assemblies of sequential metabolic enzymes) enhances metabolic flux in the coenzyme Q (CoQ) biosynthetic pathway.
+This project uses coarse-grained molecular dynamics simulations to investigate how transient assemblies of sequential metabolic enzymes enhances reaction flux in the coenzyme Q (CoQ) biosynthetic pathway.
 The simulations model the COQ metabolon using experimentally measured protein-protein interaction strengths and demonstrate that complete enzyme clustering enables substrate channeling, dramatically enhancing CoQ production efficiency.

 ## 🔍 Key Findings